Vader24-LT/Employee-tracker/README.md

 - [Questions](#questions)

 ## Installation
-Clone the repositoryInstall dependencies with npm installSet up your MySQL database (see Database Setup below)Configure your database connection in config/connection.js
+Clone the repositoryInstall dependencies with npm install Set up your MySQL database
+Configure your database connection in config/connection.js

 ## Usage
-Start the application with npm start or node index.jsUse the arrow keys to navigate the menuFollow prompts to view or modify data https://app.screencastify.com/v3/watch/InkZ1xUtIloEs77rybAl
+Start the application with node index.js
+Use the arrow keys to navigate the menu
+Follow prompts to view or modify data https://app.screencastify.com/v3/watch/InkZ1xUtIloEs77rybAl

 ## License